Your Remote Desktop Services session has ended, possibly for...

 Way 3.
 Turn off the UDP on Client

 UPD (User Datagram Protocol), a kind of communication protocol, is mainly used to establish low-latency and fault-tolerant connections between applications over the Internet.
-In some cases, it may become the culprit that causes RDP error.
+In some cases, it may become the culprit that causes RDP errors.
 Then, you need to close the UDP on Client.
 Here are three ways to achieve the goal.

 1. Turn off the UDP on Client from Local Group Policy Editor